jfperusse/CodeaAddons/README.md

 These add-ons are compatible with the plug-and-play modification described at http://codeatricks.blogspot.ca/2013/07/codea-addons-auto-registration.html.

 To use these, simply do the following modification to AppDelegate.mm and add the add-ons to your Xcode project.
+Then, use the corresponding lua files (coming soon) to interface with the addons in your projects.

 If you are using the [CodeaProjectBuilder](https://github.com/jfperusse/CodeaProjectBuilder), this step is automatically done for you by the build machine.